barneymiao/SbM-Lab/_pages/people.md

 </p>

 <p>

+Dr. Barney H. Miao is an Assistant Professor in Civil Engineering at the University of Calgary.
+He received his PhD in Civil and Environmental Engineering from Stanford University in 2026 with a PhD minor in Computer Science.
+He earned an MS in Structural Engineering from Stanford University in 2023 and a BSc in Civil Engineering in 2021.

-Dr. Barney H. Miao leads the Smart Building Materials (SbM) Lab, where his research focuses on developing sustainable, intelligent, and circular construction materials.
+Dr. Miao leads the Smart Building Materials (SbM) Lab, where his research focuses on developing sustainable, intelligent, and circular construction materials.
 His research integrates bio-based materials, artificial intelligence, non-destructive sensing, and computational modeling to enable a decarbonized and resilient built environment.
 </p>

 <p>
-His work has led to the development of novel lignin-based biopolymer composites and Engineered Biopolymer Composite (EBC), a low-carbon alternative to conventional construction materials.
+His work has led to the development of novel lignin-based biopolymer composites and Engineered Biopolymer Composite (EBC), a carbon-negative alternative to conventional cementitious building materials.
 </p>

 </div>